 What is a Refrigerant?

-Before going any further, let’s be clear – virtually any material that changes readily from a liquid to a vapor can be used as a refrigerant.
+Before going any further, let’s be clear – virtually any material that changes readily from a liquid to vapor can be used as a refrigerant.
 Spread a few drops of water on your skin, or stand in the mist machine at the amusement park and you can enjoy the cooling effect of water.

 The problem is, water evaporates most effectively at temperatures and pressures not well-suited to your home air conditioner system.
-A new technology is called for and in Munich, Germany, a company is boasting a cooling unit for large computer room applications called the eChiller – using water as refrigerant.
+New technology is called for and in Munich, Germany, a company is boasting a cooling unit for large computer room applications called the eChiller – using water as refrigerant.
 Perhaps one day, this technology will be put to work in your home and mine.

 What are Some Other Unusual Refrigerants?

 You may have guessed the American Society of Heating Refrigeration and Air Conditioning Engineers (ASHRAE) list includes several other surprising substances: ammonia (R-717), propane (R-290), and butane (R-600), for instance.
 Think about it – have you ever noticed cold condensation on the outside of your propane tank when you are running low on gas for your BBQ?
 Cooling is taking place as the fuel changes from a liquid to vapor in the tank.
 Obviously, these chemicals are toxic or flammable and because of their dangerous nature; you certainly do not want them in your home.

 Nonetheless, they do have some limited commercial and industrial applications and for this reason are considered refrigerants.
 In addition to flammability and toxicity, for a refrigerant to be considered practical and useful, there are many other factors to consider other than “does it cool?”.